ud87/C-sharp-fundamentals/README.md

 - How to handle exception using try and catch
 - Try tries to execute a code
 - catch catches and error and throws exception

+## AdvancedExceptionDemo
+- Different types of exception
+- Use try catch

+## AdvancedBreakpointsDemo
+- Deal with advanced breakpoints
+- Add conditions to breakpoints
+- Add action and log to breakpoints
+- import and export exceptions